-As shown, the non-synchronous microgrid does not affect the short circuit capabilities of the upstream network.
-Moreover, it may provide a delay to the upgrades of substation circuit breakers which would have normally been required using typical paralleling of DGs with the utility system.
-In a conventional distribution network without a non-synchronous microgrid, a short circuit on a MV feeder serving the area would produce a considerable voltage dip at the load terminals, probably restarting computers and other sensible equipment.
-In contrast to classic distribution infrastructure, the nonsynchronous microgrid would prevent this decrease in voltage as a result of the separation of ac systems.
-Therefore, voltage and current at the load terminals remain constant and sinusoidal throughout the simulation further demonstrating power quality improvements and the "always-islanded" nature of a non-synchronous microgrid.
+As shown, the nonsynchronous microgrid does not affect the short-circuit capabilities of the upstream network.
+Moreover, it may provide a delay to the upgrades of substation CBs which would have normally been required using typical paralleling of DGs with the utility system.
+In a conventional distribution network without a nonsynchronous microgrid, a short circuit on an MV feeder serving the area would produce a considerable voltage dip at the load terminals, probably restarting computers and other sensible equipment.
+In contrast to the classic distribution infrastructure, the nonsynchronous microgrid would prevent this decrease in voltage as a result of the separation of ac systems.
+Therefore, voltage and current at the load terminals remain constant and sinusoidal throughout the simulation, further demonstrating power-quality improvements and the "always-islanded" nature of a nonsynchronous microgrid.